chriskyfung/chriskyfung.github.io/_posts/2019-10-29-how-to-add-a-custom-open-graph-image-tag-to-a-tumblr-blog.md

         {/block:PermalinkPage}
     {/block:IfOGTags}
 ```
+Please replace the `og:locale` tags with your languages, you can find the choices from [Yoast SEO's Knowledge Base](https://kb.yoast.com/kb/changing-the-og-locale-output/)

 The above code specifies the `og:image` of all Text posts to point at **`https://<your-github-page-url>/og-images/{PostID}.png`**.
 For example:
 - `https://res.example.com/og-images/1234.png` _(with custom domain)_, or